-Since there are no campus groups recognized by the University living off campus, monitoring of any such group is not applicable.
-All recognized student organizations are required to abide by federal, state, and local laws, and University policies, guidelines, and procedures.
+Since there are no campus groups recognized by UP living off campus, monitoring of any such group is not applicable.
+All recognized student organizations are required to abide by federal, state, and local laws, and UP policies, guidelines, and procedures.